Home / Education / Virtual Education Outreach / Virtual Education Outreach: Historic Mackinac on Tour

 How do I book a program?

-Click here to book a program.
+Click here to request a program.
 After payment is received, a representative from Mackinac State Historic Parks will reach out to confirm your booking.
 Programs must be booked at least three business days (Monday-Friday) in advance.

 What education standards does this program meet?